florianneukirchen/qgis_adjust_style/README.md

     - raster layers using the colorize option
     - labels (text color, background color, text buffer color)
     - background color of the map canvas of the project
+    - colors in annotations

 - change stroke width (i.e. line thickness) of all lines and borders of markers and polygons (± 5 % per click)
-- change font size of all labels (± 5 % per click)
+- change font size of all labels and annotations (± 5 % per click)
-- replace a font family used in labels with another font family
+- replace a font family used in labels / annotations with another font family
 - save / load the styles (QML files) of layers into/from a given folder

 ![QGIS plugin adjust style](help/screenshot.png)